maxim5/hyper-engine/README.rst

 some variables are integer values in a certain range (e.g., the number of hidden units), some variables are categorical and represent architecture knobs (e.g., the choice of non-linearity).

-You can define any of these and their ranges in ``numpy``-like fashion:
+You can define all these variables and their ranges in ``numpy``-like fashion:

 .. code-block:: python